glennhenry/cs-notes/docs/computer-organization-and-architecture/08-assembly-language/assembly-language.md

 :::

 ![ARM branch](./arm-branch.png)
-Source : Book 1 page 172
+Source: Book 1 page 172

 With comparison, we can now construct loops.
 There are various branching mechanism in ARM.
-For example, to loop from 0 to 5 :
+For example, to loop from 0 to 5:

 ```
       MOV r0, #0